LouisFaure/scFates/README.md

 Code for PPT inference and most of downstream pseudotime analysis was initially written in a [R package](https://github.com/hms-dbmi/crestree) by Ruslan Soldatov for the following paper:

 Soldatov, R., Kaucka, M., Kastriti, M. E., Petersen, J., Chontorotzea, T., Englmaier, L., … Adameyko, I. (2019).
 Spatiotemporal structure of cell fate decisions in murine neural crest.
 Science, 364(6444).

 if you are using ElPiGraph, please cite :

 Albergante, L., Mirkes, E. M., Chen, H., Martin, A., Faure, L., Barillot, E., … Zinovyev, A. (2020).
 Robust And Scalable Learning Of Complex Dataset Topologies Via Elpigraph.
 Entropy, 22(3), 296.

-All the code for preprocessing has been translated from R package pagoda2, if you use any of these functions (`scf.pp.*`), please cite:
+Code for preprocessing has been translated from R package pagoda2, if you use any of these functions (`scf.pp.batch_correct` & `scf.pp.find_overdispersed`), please cite:

 Nikolas Barkas, Viktor Petukhov, Peter Kharchenko and Evan Biederstedt (2021). pagoda2: Single Cell Analysis and Differential Expression.
 R package version 1.0.2.

+Palantir python tool provides a great dimensionality reduction method, which usually lead to consitent trees with scFates, if use `scf.pp.diffusion`, please cite:

+Manu Setty and Vaidotas Kiseliovas and Jacob Levine and Adam Gayoso and Linas Mazutis and Dana Pe'er (2019) Characterization of cell fate probabilities in single-cell data with Palantir.
+Nature Biotechnology

 Installation
 ============

-scFates 0.2 is now available on pypi, you can install it using:
+scFates 0.2.1 is now available on pypi, you can install it using:

-    pip install scFates
+    pip install -U scFates

 or the latest development version can be installed from GitHub: